maubuz/2W6-Notes/docs/wk8/git_github.md

 ## Git vs GitHub

-**Git** is a command-line application and a workflow for managing code throught the practice of version control.
+**Git** is a command-line application and a workflow for managing code through the practice of version control.

-**GitHub** is a cloud service for uploading seeing and hosting **Git projects**.
+**GitHub** is a cloud service for uploading, seeing and hosting Git projects.

-A code-base managed by the Git program can be hosted only locally (a repository in your computer), or both locally and remotely (a repository in GitHub).
+A code-base managed by with the Git program can be hosted just locally (a repository in your computer), or both locally and remotely (a repository in GitHub).

-The local and the remote repositories need to kept in sync.

 ## Setting up Git in your computer

-The remote repository (GitHub) and the local repository (your computer) need to stay syncronized.
+The remote repository (GitHub) and the local repository (your computer) need to stay synchronised.

 There are basically two ways of doing that:

-- Installing and using **Git itself** since it is a command line application.
+- Using **Git itself**, which is a command line application.
-- Installing and using a graphical applications such as **GitHub Desktop** or **GitKraken**.
+- Using a graphical applications such as **GitHub Desktop** or **GitKraken**.

 **Graphical applications wrap-around and use Git**.
-They simply give you a more user-friendly way of interacting with Git.
+They simply give you a more user-friendly way of running Git commands.